OHDSI/StudyProtocolSandbox/ExistingStrokeRiskExternalValidation/readme.md

   Introduction
 ============
 A package for running the OHDSI network study to externally validate 5 existing stroke risk prediction models using the PatientLevelPrediction framework

 Features
 ========
   - Creates target cohort of females newly diagnosed with atrial fibrilation between ages 35-65
-  - Creates outcome cohort of stroke with hospitilisation
+  - Creates 4 outcome cohorts of various stroke definitions
-  - Implements 5 existing stroke risk prediciton models and validates on data in OMOP CDM
+  - Implements 5 existing stroke risk prediciton models and validates on data in OMOP CDM for each target and outcome cohort combination
   - Sends summary results

 Technology